 The UK's premier tennis venue, home of Wimbledon Championships, is formally named the All England Lawn Tennis and Croquet Club.
 This is a deliberate adoption of this trope: though croquet was dropped, and the name changed to reflect this in 1882, the current name was instated in 1889, for sentimental reasons. note The "All England" part of the name isn't really indicative either, as the club's orbit extends across the whole of the UK.
 The "Lawn" part is, though: Wimbledon is now the only grand slam event played on grass.

-Mixed martial artist Nick Thompson was originally nicknamd "the Fainting Goat" due to the frequency at which he was knocked out.
-When he got more experience and delivered a tougher chin, his nicknamed got shortened to just "the Goat," which has no relevance or meaning.
+Mixed martial artist Nick "the Goat" Thompson was originally nicknamed "the Fainting Goat" due to the frequency at which he was knocked out.
+When he learned better defense and toughened up, his nickname got shortened to just "the Goat," which has no relevance or meaning.

 From the time the University of Chicago left the conference in 1946 to the time Michigan State joined four years later, they had only 9 teams.